Skip to main content

 Learn More

-The Office of Records Management Policy, FOIA, and e-Discovery (ORMP) responsibilities include policy development and oversight of the Departmental Records and Information Management Program (RIM), management of the Justice Management Division (JMD) RIM Program, Senior Leadership Office RIM Programs, the DOJ Administrative Directives Program, the JMD FOIA Program, and the JMD e-Discovery Program which works within a matrixed management collaboration with the Office of the Chief Information Officer (OCIO).
+The Executive Records and Information Management (ERIM) responsibilities include policy development and oversight of the Departmental Records and Information Management Program (RIM), management of the Justice Management Division (JMD) RIM Program, Senior Leadership Office RIM Programs, the DOJ Administrative Directives Program, and the JMD FOIA Program.